cbg-ethz/SCICoNE/README.md

 ```
 That's it! :octocat:

-Three executables (simulation, inference and test) will be generated after the installation.
+Multiple executables (such as simulation, inference, test, score) will be created after the installation.

 ## Simulation
 Simulates the count matrix.
 Outputs the count matrix, region sizes, ground truth and the tree that generated the data.